-Rohypnol comes as a pill that dissolves in liquids.
+- Rohypnol comes as a pill that dissolves in liquids.
 Some are small round, and white.
-Newer pills are or and green-gray in color.
+Newer pills are on and green-gray in color.
 When slipp into a drink, a dye in these new pills makes clear liquids turn bright blue and dark drinks turn cloudy.
-This cochange might be hard to see in a darink, like cola or dark beer, or in a croom.
+This cochange might be hard to see in a dadrink, like cola or dark beer, or in a croom.
 Also, the pills with no dye are available.
-The pills may be ground unto a powder.

-GHB has a few forms: a liquid with a odor or color, a white powder, and a pill.
+The pills may be ground unito a powder. - GHB has a few forms: a liquid with a odor or color, a white powder, and a pill.
 It might give your drink a slightly salty taste.
-Mixing it with a sweet drift such as fruit juice, can mask the saltaste.
+Mixing it with a sweet dri such as fruit juice, can mask the salt taste. - Ketamine comes as a liquid and a white powder.